SecretJuice/startup/notes.md

 ### React Lists
 React requires a top-level prop called "key" that acts as a unique identifier among the other items of the list.
 You don't have to use that key prop in the instantiated components, just as you create them

+### Forms in React
+When creating forms in which you make your own requests and functionality, it's important that you start with calling `event.preventDefault`.
+Otherwise unwanted and weird behavior like page reloading and cancelled requests occured.